 Biography

 Amy joined the Boston Fed in 2015 after previous employment at the Cleveland Fed.
 She is an applied researcher whose work analyzes and informs policies affecting low- and moderate-income individuals and people and communities of color.
-Her primary research interests focus on the racial wealth gap; access to credit, including mortgage market lending; consumer debt; and inflation inequality.
+Her primary research interests focus on household financial security; the racial wealth gap; access to credit, including mortgage market lending; consumer debt; and inflation inequality.
 Amy is currently pursuing her PhD in Social Policy, with a concentration in economic and racial equity, from Brandeis University.

 Work Experience